"Can you two not at least save it until after breakfast?" Karl Jenkins grumbled from across the dormitory.

 Scorpius returned the grin.
 "With any luck."

-The bed curtains swung shut behind him, and Albus was alone.
+The bed curtains swung closed behind him, and Albus was alone.
 He quickly rummaged for his wand and cast a Silencing charm on the drapes.
-Then he lay back against the pillows, closed his eyes, and imagined Scorpius, alone in his own bed a few feet away, thinking of him, with love.
+Then he lay back against the pillows and closed his eyes, imagining Scorpius, alone in his own bed a few feet away, thinking of him, with love.